PacktPublishing/Go-for-DevOps/chapter/11/README.md

 This consists of:

-* Cancelling the running chtbotsops.go binary
+* Cancelling the running chatbot.go binary
 * Running `docker-compose down` in this directory